sal-camacho/linux-operating-system/linux-filter-grep.md

 # Activity Overview
-In this lab activity, you’ll use the grep command and piping to search for files and to return specific information from files.
+In this activity, you’ll use the grep command and piping to search for files and to return specific information from files.

 As a security analyst, it’s key to know how to find the information you need.
 The ability to search for specific strings can help you locate what you need more efficiently.
 - Searched for specific error messages within system log files